Santiago – The Heart of Chile

 Our journey to Santiago

-The final long 800km 12-hour drive from the Chilean Lake District to Chile’s capital marked the end of the Dragoman trip, On the drive up to Santiago through Chile’s Central Belt, fields full of agricultural produce, especially vines and fresh fruit, surrounded the modern main highway.
+On our previous trip, we had a long 800km 12-hour from the Chilean Lake District to Chile’s capital marked the end of the Dragoman trip, On the drive up to Santiago through Chile’s Central Belt, fields full of agricultural produce, especially vines and fresh fruit, surrounded the modern main highway.
 Equally impressive was the number of agribusinesses supporting the farmers, which also helps ensure that much of the value-added wealth is also retained in Chile.

 We briefly stopped at the Balduzzi Vineyard that produced the full variety of traditional Chilean wines in a picturesque setting.
 Much of their wine is exported to the US and Asia, very little is currently exported to Europe.